 groupsClaim(string)

-If specified, causes the OIDCAuthenticator to try to populate the user’s groups with an ID Token field.
-If the GroupsClaim field is present in an ID Token the value must be a string or list of strings.
+Configure the OIDCAuthenticator to try to populate the user’s groups with an ID Token field.
+If the GroupsClaim field is present in an ID Token, the value must be a string or list of strings.

 groupsPrefix(string)